Roninbyrne/Quantum/README.md

 ### 🛠 Commands & Usage

-The QuantX Music Bot offers a range of commands to enhance your music listening experience on Telegram:
+The Aviax Music Bot offers a range of commands to enhance your music listening experience on Telegram:

 | Command             | Description                             |
 | ------------------- | --------------------------------------- |